Skip to main content

 Many organisations have told us that smart energy training is critical.
 Training would need to cover the technology and tariffs available as well as the specialist area of how to engage those in vulnerable circumstances on these topics.
 CSE has developed its own smart energy advice training through drawing on the knowledge of our smart energy advisors, retrofit experts, training manager, Smart and Fair research team and community engagement teams.
 Most organisations don’t have the resources to do this, and funding is needed to roll training out to advice organisations across the country.

-Rather than each organisation developing their own resources, a better approach would be to develop and make available accurate and clear smart energy for energy advice organisations to share with their clients.
-These resources would show the financial costs and benefits of different options, and would have undergone user testing and content design to ensure maximum effectiveness.
+Rather than each organisation developing their own resources, a better approach would be to develop resources that all energy advice organisations could share with their clients.
+These resources should show the financial costs and benefits of different options, and should undergo user testing and content design to ensure they meet users’ needs.

 Ongoing support for organisations giving smart energy advice

-At CSE, our market-monitoring research tracks new offers and trends, and our retrofit team works closely with installers and manufacturers to stay ahead on smart energy technology, allowing us to keep our advisor guidance up to date.
+At CSE, our market-monitoring research tracks new offers and trends, and our retrofit team works closely with installers and manufacturers to stay ahead on smart energy technology, allowing us to keep our advisors’ smart energy guidance up to date.
 However, many smaller organisations are not in this position.

 Establishing a network of resources and peer support that organisations can access after training would sustain their progress.
 It would enable them to scale up their services effectively, get answers to complex questions and maintain the quality of the advice they provide.
 This need for ongoing support has been identified by advice organisations during the recent Smart Energy Advice Forum and through our evaluation of the Rural Communities Energy Support Network.